0422 428 584

 GBP suspension reasons by industry vertical

 Allied health and medical practices.
-The single largest cohort in our 2025–2026 queue.
+The single largest cohort in our 2025 to 2026 queue.
 Most common cause: pointing the primary URL at Cliniko, HotDoc, or another booking platform after the September 2025 policy update made that a violation.
 We had three Perth clinics suspended in the same fortnight after the policy change, all running booking platforms as primaries, same trigger, three different cities, identical evidence pattern.
 Multi-practitioner clinics sharing an address with associated solo practices is the second common pattern.

 Locksmiths.
 Their own category.
 Long-standing high-spam treatment by Google.
 We treat locksmith reinstatements as their own thing, different evidence threshold, different escalation path, generally more documentation required.